leoramiroo/leoramiroo/README.md

 - 😄 Pronouns: he/him<br/>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 21 years old, currently living in Brazil.
+  - 💬 I am 22 years old, currently living in Brazil.
 I have an intermediate level in English and have experience with Java, Python and C.

-  - ⚡ I enjoy reading a good book, as well as watching movies and playing games!.
 </details>